buntesfilament/kitchenradio/README.md

 ## Install

-0. Connect a simple push button to a GPIO pin
+0. Connect a simple push button to a GPIO pin and connect your speakers.
+Make sure that your speakers work when connected to the raspi.

 1. Modify `WorkingDirectory` and `ExecStart` inside **both** system services inside `./systemd-services` to match yours paths.